jadecobra/python_tdd_exercises/source/AssertionError.rst

    E       AssertionError: True is not false

-this is familiar, it was the first failing test we wrote in :doc:`How to Setup a Test Driven Development Environment`
+this is familiar, it was the first failing test I wrote in :doc:`How to Setup a Test Driven Development Environment`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update ``test_assertion_errors_with_false`` to make it pass
+I update ``test_assertion_errors_with_false`` to make it pass

 .. code-block:: python

     self.assertFalse(False)

-We now know that in python
+I now know that in python

 * ``False`` is ``False``
 * ``False`` is not ``True``